 - Adding insult to injury, many companies paid their employees' wages not with real money, but with "credit scrips" which couldn't be used anywhere except in the company stores.

-- Feudalism worked on a similar basis, as did indentured servitude and the system of sharecropping used to keep black Americans (as well as many poor whites) in servitude in the South between the Civil War and the Civil Rights movement.
+- Feudalism worked on a somewhat similar basis, as did indentured servitude and the system of sharecropping used to keep black Americans (as well as many poor whites) in servitude in the South between the Civil War and the Civil Rights movement.

 - And how some sweatshops work today.